KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 #### Validation Code

-The other essential part of a Antara module is the validation code.
+The other essential part of an Antara module is the validation code.
 We will delve into this section in thorough detail further on in the tutorial

 #### The EVAL Code